Kevin-Walsh97/NLP_hw/README.md

 # NlP Homework 12

+# Warning: This Jupyter Notebook attached to this homework in extensively long because I read in the entire text of the article using the url, not just the abbreviated text provided by News API.

 ## News Headlines Sentiment

+In this section we used the News API to call in artilce information for the most recent news associated with bitcoin and euthereum.
+This data pull, however, only provided us with an abbreviated version of the content of the article.
+To get the full article, I created a function (text_scrapper) that leveraged the url provided by the API to get the content of the article.
+Using this function, we were able to save the full text information, and other aspects of the article, in a DataFrame.

-After using the NewsAPI to read in the top headlines for both Bitcoin and Ethereum we were able to read this information into a pandas DataFrame.
-This subsequently allowed us to conduct sentiment analysis on the text of the articles using the SentimentIntensityAnalyzer() function and ammending the DataFrame to contain these scores.
+Using this DataFrame, we were able to conduct sentiment analysis on the text of the articles using the SentimentIntensityAnalyzer() function and ammending the DataFrame to contain these scores.

-We were then able to determine that bitcoin had a slightly higher mean positive score with 0.07 compared to the 0.04 score for ethereum.
-Also, ethereum had the highest compound score with 0.877 when compared to Bitcoin, which maxed out at only 0.801.
-Finally, ethereum also had the highest positive score with a 0.318.
+We were then able to determine that ethereum has a slightly higher mean positive score with 0.0967 compared to the 0.0935 score for bitcoin.
+Ethereum had the highest compound score with 0.999 when compared to Bitcoin, which maxed out slightly behind at 0.998.
+Ethereum also had the highest positive score with a 0.217.

 ## Tokenizer